dbaslan/covid-data-project/README.md

 # covid-data-project
-Final project for the course "Initiation a la Programmation", at the Ecole Normale Superieure de Paris.
+Final project for the course "Initiation à la Programmation", at the Ecole Normale Supérieure de Paris.

 - Scrapes population, coordinate and Covid-19 data on various cities and countries.
 - Cleans up the data and saves it in the appropriate format.
 - Visualizes the data.
 - Run [coronavirus_graphs.py](/coronavirus_graphs.py) to start.